 The judges have three weeks to consider the case, but it is hard to see how strict rules can be applied.
 Indian epics such as the Mahabharata contain a considerable amount of bloodshed and violence.
 Will such shows disappear from

-Adult content may be back on TV with the information and broadcasting ministry considering a proposal to be more liberal, government
+Adult content may be back on TV with the information and broadcasting ministry considering a proposal to be more liberal, government sources have said.

 If the adult programmes return, however, they will be allowed only between 11pm and 4am.
 Programmes beamed at any other time must be appropriate for viewing by children, the proposal under discussion says.

 The government had banned adult content on television in 2006, allowing only programmes that had a “U” certificate from the Central Board of Film Certification (CBFC) for unrestricted public exhibition.

 Its notification said that no film, or film song or film promo or film trailer or music video or music albums or their promos, whether produced in India or abroad, shall be carried through cable service unless it has been certified by the CBFC